viaart/DisplayedAppSwitcher/README.md

 ### Zoom

+In the “General” settings of Zoom, check:

+* “Use dual monitors"
+* "Enter full screen automatically when starting or joining a meeting"
+* "Always show meeting controls"

-In the “General” settings of Zoom, check “Use dual monitors.”
-It does not look like changing this setting during the already running meeting actually modifies Zoom's behavior, so it is vital to start or join with the “Use dual monitors” turned on beforehand.
+“Use dual monitors” does not change behavior during the meeting, so it is vital to start or join with the “Use dual monitors” turned on beforehand.

 > Currently Zoom completely disables participants video grid during sharing in the “Use dual monitors” mode, there is no Side-by-side setting available.

-If you switch to Zoom using this utility and Zoom's meeting is not running, Zoom's window that is internally designated for the dual screen will appear with a blank canvas.
-This is easily fixed by joining or starting the meeting.
+If you switch to Zoom using this utility before starting the Zoom's meeting, Zoom's window that is internally designated for the dual screen will show up as a blank canvas.
+This is totally harmless and is easily fixed by starting the meeting or tapping `F9`.

-Zoom's dual monitor window needs to be dragged to the secondary monitor and double clicked, anywhere inside the window, to make it full screen.
-It has no meeting controls, which makes it easy to distinguish it from the other Zoom windows.
-Double clicking has to be done every time the Zoom starts or joins a meeting.
+Initially Zoom's dual monitor window needs to be dragged to the secondary monitor and double clicked, anywhere inside the window, to make it full screen.
+It has no meeting controls, which makes it distinguishable from the other Zoom windows.
+Double clicking has to be done every time the Zoom starts or joins a meeting, if "Enter full screen automatically when starting or joining a meeting" is not checked in the settings.

-During initial setup, other Zoom controls and windows may need to be moved to the desired locations, and Zoom seems to remember at least the monitors on which the controls should stay.
+During initial setup, other Zoom controls and windows may need to be moved to the desired locations, including share screen toolbar, but Zoom seems to remember at least the monitors on which the controls should stay, so this is a one time action.

 ## Problem Description

 1. Although the Zoom application supports dual-monitor mode, screen sharing is problematic when JW Library and Zoom, in full screen mode, are being used on the secondary display(s).
 When the screen share begins, Zoom’s secondary window jumps to the primary screen and completely covers it.
 This makes it difficult to access the JW Library app to play media.

-2. It can also be cumbersome to use the Windows’s Taskbar to switch between the two apps, since there are multiple icons for both JW Library and Zoom pinned to the Taskbar, and it is not readily apparent which icon corresponds to the secondary window of either app.
-This creates unnecessary pauses, or misclicks.
-Ideally, a mechanical button or a well known keyboard shortcut to quickly perform the switch would be great, but none of them are provided by either Zoom or JW Library.
+2. Moreover, when screen sharing is done, Zoom window doesn't restore itself to the secondary screen behind the JW Library window.

+3. When JW Library crashes, accidentally a Zoom participant may show on the wall screens.

-3. Most of the time, JW Library should be seen on the secondary monitor, but Zoom’s window tends to cover it due to some Z-sorting or window priority issues.
+4. Most of the time, JW Library should be seen on the secondary monitor, but Zoom’s window tends to cover it due to some Z-sorting or window priority issues.
 JW Library second window may suddenly go to a minimized mode when Share Screen is initiated.

+5. It can be cumbersome to use the Windows’s Taskbar to switch between the two apps, since there are multiple icons for both JW Library and Zoom pinned to the Taskbar.
+Attempts to find the right window create unnecessary pauses, or misclicks.
+Ideally, a well known keyboard shortcut to quickly perform the switch would help, but none of them are provided by either Zoom or JW Library.

 ## Solution Overview

-DisplayedAppSwitcher provides a temporary solution, making the switching between Zoom and JW Library more predictable.
+This tool completely hides the secondary Zoom window from the system when requested to switch to JW Library with `F9`.
+In fact the toolbar icon that corresponds to it also disappears.
+If JW Library crashes or minimizes, Zoom participant does not show on the second monitor.
+When switching back to Zoom with `F10`, **Displayed App Switcher** restores the hidden Zoom window to its previous visible state.

-This little tool completely hides the secondary Zoom window requested to switch to JW Library.
-When switching back to Zoom, DisplayedAppSwitcher restores the hidden Zoom window to its previous visible state, and Zoom automatically retains its full screen mode, while minimizing JW Library to improve predictability.
-This tool never attempts to hide JW Library's secondary window (and in fact it does not seem possible).
+An attempt to share screen with the hidden secondary Zoom window also helps, as there is nothing to move to the main screen, as otherwise happens when it is not hidden.
+Zoom window stays hidden and waits to be shown back.
+When requested to be shown, Zoom window automatically retains its full screen mode without any additional action.
+The tool simultaneously minimizes the secondary JW Library window to improve predictability.
+This tool never attempts to hide JW Library's secondary window (and in fact it does not seem to be possible).

-Also, DisplayedAppSwitcher is not maintaining the states of the applications constantly, but instead only once during actual request.
-This is to avoid too much meddling into the behavior of both applications and consequently big surprises.
+**Displayed App Switcher** is _not_ maintaining the state of the applications constantly, but instead only once during actual request.
+This is to avoid too much meddling into the behavior of both applications.

+## Still needed?

+I test the need for this tool as Zoom & JW Library receive their updates.
+So far, the behavior stays the same.

-> Hopefully, Zoom will eventually find a way to fix window jumping behavior.
+Hopefully, Zoom will eventually find another way of what to do with the secondary window and fix window jumping behavior.
 And, perhaps JW Library will provide a more reliable way to keep itself on the top, when other applications might fight for staying on top of others.
-Then there will be no need for DisplayedAppSwitcher.
-Please periodically check how everything works without this tool and remove when it becomes unnecessary.
+Then there will be no need for **Displayed App Switcher**.

 ## Known to Work

+* Windows 10 (64bit) / 11 (64bit)

 * JW Library
     * 13.0.146 (157716)
+    * 13.1.58 (170209)

 * Zoom:
     * 5.9.3 (3169)